 Poetry Reading Group

-From October 2017 I’m leading a poetry reading group at Dove Cottage the first Thursday of every month (except January, when the cottage and everyone’s caves are closed).
+From October 2017 I’m leading a poetry reading group at Dove Cottage every month (except January, when the cottage and everyone’s caves are closed).

 The sessions are FREE and open to anyone, whether you gobble up poems on a weekly basis or haven’t touched one in years, if ever.

 The group is size-limited by the fact we’ll actually be in the houseplace of Dove Cottage in front of the fire (or in the garden if the weather is fine).
 You can book ahead by the following this link, or drop in on the day if there is room.
 You can contact me or the Wordsworth Trust beforehand to check.

 Every month we’ll read and talk about 4 poems: 3 seasonal choices and 1 I’ll give out the day which will reflect current events in some way.
 I’ll share the 3 core poems each month ahead of time on this page, so if you want to spend a bit longer getting to know them, you can.